WHAT IS THE FANCY LATIN NAME?

 Aloe vera, Aloe barbadensis

-WHY WE LOVE THIS SKIN-SAVING SUPERHERO:
+WHY DO WE LOVE ALOE?

 The ancient Greeks were onto something with their regard of aloe as a universal panacea.
 Though not a true cure-all, aloe vera is one of the most commonly used medicinal plants in the world today.
 Its thick, spiny leaves are a rich composition of water, enzymes, vitamins, minerals, sugars, and amino acids that come together for some seriously synergistic healing.